 The Clio’s engine range offers low running costs and the hybrid should appeal to business drivers

-The Clio's new underpinnings help future-proof the popular French model and allowed for the introduction of a hybrid model.
+The Clio's new underpinnings helped future-proof the popular French model and allowed for the introduction of a hybrid model.
 Launched first, Renault's latest petrol and diesel engines are thrifty enough to attract private and company-car buyers.
 Don't expect a fully electric Clio to take on the Peugeot e-208 though; Renault is keen for the ZOE to remain its small-EV star.
-Instead, the E-Tech hybrid is much cheaper to buy than the ZOE and can drive in its EV mode most of the time when you’re in town.
+Instead, the E-Tech hybrid is much cheaper to buy than the ZOE and can drive in its EV mode much of the time when you’re in town.

 Renault Clio MPG & CO2